 - Take a "flower walk."
 Draw pictures of flowers that you notice.
-See if some adult friend can help you name them and label your pictures - this could even become a book! - Help plant a garden.
+See if some adult friend can help you name them and label your pictures this could even become a book! - Help plant a garden.
 Pull weeds and watch the plants grow.
-Write about your observations in a garden journal. - · Play ball-catching games.
-Learn to kick, bounce, and throw many kinds of balls. - Jump rope, skip, handjive and dance every day or at least every other day. - Clean out your bedroom and find old toys and clothes to donate to a homeless shelter. - · Help your family create an art and writing center for you. - Write "Thank you" notes and "I love you" cards.
+Write about your observations in a garden journal. - Play ball-catching games.
+Learn to kick, bounce, and throw many kinds of balls.

+- Jump rope, skip, handjive and dance every day or at least every other day. - Clean out your bedroom and find old toys and clothes to donate to a homeless shelter. - Help your family create an art and writing center for you. - Write "Thank you" notes and "I love you" cards.
 Mail them to Aunties and Grandpas.
 Give them to other people you know. - Keep a journal of all the books you and your family read together.
-Draw a picture of your favorite character and write about why you like it. - See how many different fruit and vegetables you can eat over the summer.
+Draw a picture of your favorite character and write about why you like each book. - See how many different fruit and vegetables you can eat over the summer.
 Learn about the nutrients they provide.
 Make a list! - Help your family make a grocery list.
-Go shopping and check off each item as you find them. - · Read joke books.
+Go shopping and check off each item as you find them. - Teach The ABC Phonics: Sing, Sign, and Read! song to someone in your family or neighborhood. - Read joke books.
 Tell jokes to your family and friends. - Take walks and look at the stars.
 Which constellations can you find: Orion?
-The Big Dipper? - Find a cozy reading nook somewhere in your home.
-Enjoy reading and rereading some favorite books there every day. - · Write a message to your Mom or Dad every day.
+The Big Dipper?
+Astrologers study the sky. - Find a cozy reading nook somewhere in your home.
+Enjoy reading and rereading some favorite books there every day. - Draw pictures and write a message to your Mom or Dad every day.
 They will write you back! - Make up a song about summer.
 Write it down.
-Sing it for your family. - Teach The ABC Phonics: Sing, Sign, and Read!
-Song to someone in your family or neighborhood.
-Watch the free ASL tutorials on NellieEdge.com
+Sing it for your family. - When you go to the library select new science books for your family to read together.
+(See page of Favorite Science Books.
+Keep an ongoing list of all the books you read and reread.)